View MapView Map

 Trim Castle

 Jump back into the 1100s at Trim Castle, the largest Anglo-Norman castle in Ireland.
 Virtually still intact, it stands tall and imposing among Irish fortresses.
-Book a tour to access the Castle’s three-storeys of the keep – climb the steep stone spiral staircase right up to the battlements for views of the Hill of Slane and Hill of Tara, and wonder about what once went on at the home of the Lordship of Meath.
+Book a tour to access the Castle’s three-storeys of a keep – climb the steep stone spiral staircase right up to the battlements for views of the Hill of Slane and Hill of Tara, and wonder about what once went on at the home of the Lordship of Meath.
 The tour guides capture kids’ imaginations with tales of castle life and welcome questions from curious little ones.

 Travel back into the 12th century at Trim Castle.